HADEM/Fluent.Db/README.md

 ```

 ### Execute multiple command (Insert/Update/Delete) inside `ExecuteAsync`
-You can execute multiple command in one step like follow :
+You can execute multiple command in one step like below :
 ```csharp

 var result = await this.dbEngine.CreateDbCommand().WithTransaction()